animatedb/solar/README.md

 <img src="images/roof-sw-box2.jpg">
 In the picture below you can see the bolts holding the panels to the racks.
 The optimizers are under the panels.
 It is pretty important to use a voltmeter as you go so that you can measure whether the connections are correct between the panels and optimizers.
 I found a couple of mistakes as I was going along.
 You are also supposed to cover the panels when connecting the optimizers.
 I used a piece of cardboard that the panels were shipped with.
 <p/>
 This is a one story house, so I was able to carry the panels onto the roof by myself and completed the entire installation without needing anybody else.
 I put an old rug on the edge of the roof so that I could push the panels onto the roof from below by sliding the panels onto the rug.
 This worked really well.
-It was a bit difficult to install the panels onto the racks by myself, and probably would recommend against doing this especially if there is not much room below the panels on the roof.
+It was a bit difficult to install the panels onto the racks by myself, and probably would recommend against doing this especially if there is not much room to stand on below the panels on the roof.
 <img src="images/roof-sw-overall.jpg">